-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Sheth started calling other stroke doctors, trying to understand what was happening.

-"The numbers had dramatically plummeted, almost everywhere," says Sheth, chief of the division of neurocritical care and emergency neurology at Yale School of Medicine.
+"The numbers had dramatically plummeted almost everywhere," says Sheth, chief of the division of neurocritical care and emergency neurology at Yale School of Medicine.
 "This is a big deal from a public health perspective."

-Sheth says clinical stroke centers have seen an "unprecedented" drop in stroke patients being treated, with the decreases ranging from 50 to 70 percent.
+Sheth says clinical stroke centers have seen an "unprecedented" drop in stroke patients being treated, with decreases ranging from 50% to 70%.

-In April, the American Heart and Stroke Associations put out emergency guidance to ensure health care providers keep stroke teams active and ready to treat patients during the pandemic.
+In April, the American Heart and American Stroke associations put out emergency guidance to ensure health care providers keep stroke teams active and ready to treat patients during the pandemic.

-Sheth worries it could be challenging to care for all the patients who eventually show up at hospitals in even worse shape because they have delayed care.
+Sheth says he worries it could be challenging to care for all the patients who eventually show up at hospitals in even worse shape after delaying care.

 "When those stroke numbers come back, we could have serious capacity issues," he says.
 "We were already bursting at the seams."